CluedIn-io/CluedIn.Documentation/docs/020-deployment/001-saas-install.md

         Contact your IT team to get the required permissions.
 For more information, see [Enable marketplace purchases in Azure](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/enable-marketplace-purchases).

-    1. Select or create a **Resource group** to hold the SaaS application.
-Note that the location of the resource group does not affect where the actual instance is deployed.
+    1. Select or create a **Resource group** where the SaaS subscription will be stored.
+If you create a new resource group, you need to choose the location for that resource group.
+Please note that the location of the resource group is not the same as the Azure region where CluedIn will be installed.

 1. In the **SaaS details** section, enter a **Name** for the SaaS application.